frescobaldi/frescobaldi/CONTRIBUTING.md

 The Frescobaldi LilyPond sheet music editor is written in Python and uses Qt for its user interface, via the PyQt bindings.

-'frescobaldi_app' is not a real package: on startup, the absolute 'frescobaldi_app' directory is added to sys.path and its own __path__ is cleared so all modules and packages inside frescobaldi_app are available as toplevel modules and packages.
+'frescobaldi' is not a real package: on startup, the absolute 'frescobaldi' directory is added to sys.path and its own __path__ is cleared so all modules and packages inside frescobaldi are available as toplevel modules and packages.